LeBron drops 48, Lakers beat Rockets 140-132 to snap skid

 TIP-INS

-Rockets: USC product Kevin Porter Jr. missed his third straight game with a bruised left foot, but coach Stephen Silas is optimistic Porter will play this week. … Houston rookie Jabari Smith Jr. scored 14 points.
+Rockets: USC product Kevin Porter Jr. missed his third straight game with a bruised left foot, but Silas is optimistic Porter will play this week. … Houston rookie Jabari Smith Jr. scored 14 points.
 His father was a member of the Kings when James played his first NBA game in Sacramento nearly 20 years ago.
+Smith Sr. attended the game and had a warm conversation with James.

-Lakers: Wenyen Gabriel had 14 points and nine rebounds before fouling out with 2:41 to play. … Anthony Davis (right foot) missed his 16th consecutive game. … Lonnie Walker (left knee tendinitis) missed his ninth straight game. … Austin Reaves (hamstring) missed his sixth consecutive game.
+Lakers: Wenyen Gabriel had 14 points and nine rebounds before fouling out with 2:41 to play. … Anthony Davis missed his 16th consecutive game.

 UP NEXT